Smadas/create_control_ros/README.md

 <br>Smadas/maze_generator_ros - maze generator generating urdf and sdf maze model and lauchfile spawning the robot in starting position

 Just make sure that your workspace is called catknin_ws otherwise change it in the code.

+Oh, sorry for the mishap about the different naming of repo and actual ROS package.
+Someone is going to damn me real bad.